-This post is part 8 of my 10-week retrospective looking back at a specific trip from each year of the 2010s.
+This post is part of my 10-week retrospective looking back at a specific trip from each year of the 2010s.
 Read more about the series here.
-Today I’m talking about the 2017 trip to the Connemara region of Ireland.
-Previous editions of this series include
+Below are links to every post in this series.

-Things You Should Know
+Things To Know

 While in Galway I stayed at the Galway City Hostel.
 This was an excellent budget accommodation close to the bus station and train station.
 The dorms were clean and modern, and there was a shared kitchen space.
 The hostel is about a 10-minute walk to the Latin Quarter.
 I paid for my own stay here and really enjoyed it.